-It is therefore advisable to do benchmarking with the available c4 instances.
+It is therefore advisable to do benchmarking with 'r' (memory optimised) or 'i' (storage optimised) instances.

 When you start the AMI you need to use a security group where port 80 and port 22 are enabled.
 The image user name is 'ubuntu' and has sudo access.